fabiospampinato/tiny-parse-argv/readme.md

 - Flags that could lead to prototype pollution issues are safely ignored.
 - `options.boolean`: the value for the listed flags will always be coerced to a boolean.
 - `options.string`: the value for the listed flags will always be coerced to a string.
+- `options.required`: the listed flags are considered to be required, if some are missing `options.onMissing` will be called.
 - `options.alias`: if any aliased flag is assigned then all the aliases for it will be assigned too, automatically.
 - `options.default`: an object containing default values, which will be used if not overridded by the `argv` array.
+- `options.onMissing`: a function that will be called if any of the required flags is missing.
+If a default value is provided for a flag it won't be considered as missing.
+- `options.onUnknown`: a function that will be called if any of the flags are unknown, i.e. not listed as either a boolean, a string, or an alias.
+If a default value is provided for a flag it won't be considered as unknown.
 - `--`: a special flag that stops parsing, everything after it will be copied, untouched, into the `--` property of the return object.

 ## Differences with `minimist`